• About Coco

 Well low and behold – the spring passed, the summer came and went, and so did the fall and the deck decor makeover never happened.

 So here is my small small deck…not spruced up…no punches of color…no new furniture accents to break up all of the teak…no removal of some of the furniture for a little more breathing space…this is just my deck.
 If I had posted these photos back in the spring, I definitely would have completed my deck makeover then.
 Now, thanks to NS’s silence, I am way too lazy and it is way too cold outside to even care about what my deck looks like…so hence, it is what it is!
 (Meanwhile…for those of you in the Midwest, please don’t loathe me for saying it is cold when it is in the 50s and 60s here…it is cold to me.
-All things are relative…[email protected]#$?).
+All things are relative…right?!@#$?).

 It feels like I live in a bit of a tree house as I am up about 25 steps from the road.
 I have nice city views and lots of serenity (except for the gang of squirrels, the posse of raccoons, the packs of coyotes and the occasional mountain lion and deer, the frequent power outages, the evacuations because cars keep falling off the road above my street, the quintessential Hollywood Hills party that has music echoing through the hills until the wee hours, or the neighbor who goes running through the hillside behind my house in the darkness of night screaming at 2am “God help me” but not saying what he needs help with and later finding out he thought he lost his dog but the dog was actually inside the house, things are very serene up here in the hills).